Validation

 Assert::that($value)

-->numeric() // Validates numeric values (strings or numbers)
+->numeric() // Validates that the value is numeric (string or number)

 String Validations